So many places to visit, so many things to do! A few Good Reasons to Visit Israel

 Built on the slopes of Mount Carmel, Haifa is Israel’s third largest city.
 This beautiful port city is marked by its breathtaking views of the ocean, notably from Yefe Nof Street, and by the famous Baha’i Gardens, a definite must-see.
 Other highlights of Haifa include the Haifa Museum of Art, the National Maritime Museum, and the National Museum of Science and Technology.
 Even if you’d be here for a year, you wouldn’t get bored…

 Jerusalem, the capital and largest city in Israel, is regarded by many as the most important and holy city in the world.
-Jerusalem is an important holy city in Judaism, Christianity, and Islam, and in particular has been the center of Judaism for thousands of years.
+Jerusalem is an important holy city in Judaism, Christianity, and Islam, and has been the center of Judaism for thousands of years.
 Most trips to Jerusalem begin with a view from the Haas Promenade, which enables travelers to see the full spectacular city before entering.
 In addition, taking a walk on the ramparts of the Old City provides fantastic views and a true perspective and feel for the layout of the ancient walled city.

 The Old City of Jerusalem, divided into the Armenian, Christian, Jewish, and Muslim Quarters, is the location of many famous and significant sites.
 Each of the three Abrahamic religions have very important religious sites in the Old City: the Church of the Holy Sepulcher and the Room of the Last Supper are holy sites for Christians; the Western Wall, the Temple Mount, and the remains of the Second Temple are holy sites for Jews; and the Dome of the Rock and the Al-Aqsa Mosque are holy sites for Muslims.
 Where is it now exactly that Trump plans to set up the U.S. Embassy?